Skanderellouze1994/PiwNode/description.md

  -contains  training sessions
  -there will also be emails and sms sent to the user as notifications 2 hours before the course starts.
  -streaming

+ ### Global architecture
+ Our application is devided into two parts:
+Server side : built with nodeJS and expressJS created with express generator with some modifications.
+Client side: built with RactJs into the Server Side.

+ ./PiwNode
+├── bin
+├── crawledProfiles
+├── client
+│   ├── functions
+│   ├── public
+|         └── assets
+│   └── src
+|         ├── _actions
+│         ├── _componenets
+│         ├── _constants
+│         ├── _helpers
+│         ├── _reducers
+│         ├── _services
+│         ├── charts
+│         ├── components
+│         └── containers
+├── models
+├── routes
+├── scrapping
+└── views